jaimehrubiks/kodewolf/source/content/blog/pimp/install-a-vpn.md

 ![vpn](/images/pimp/vpn.jpg)

 In the not so uncommon case where you're connected to a public wifi somewhere, the local Internet provider (the restaurant for example) could see every *DNS* query you make and the IP addresses you're communicating with.
-If the planets are aligned and they're in fact working for the Russia : you might be in front of an imminent danger.
+If the planets are aligned and they're in fact working for the Russians : you might be in front of an imminent danger.

 > But how can I protect myself from this vicious restaurant where the fries were so floppy ?

-I feel a duty to teach you how to defend yourself : today we are gonna install a VPN on your freshly [VPS](https://kodewolf.com/blog/pimp-your-devops-life--install-a-vps/).
+I feel the duty to teach you how to defend yourself : today we are gonna install a VPN on your freshly [VPS](https://kodewolf.com/blog/pimp-your-devops-life--install-a-vps/).

 # Why a VPN ?